 A list of tags is available in the Tags page, where they are arranged according to how recently they were assigned and their popularity.
 The most popular tag list can also be viewed as a cloud.

 You can search for additional tags that do not appear on the Tags page by typing a search string in the Search for Tag area and then clicking GO.

-Sometimes the system cannot automatically direct you to the appropriate resources online, hence the message in the View It tab.
+Sometimes the system cannot automatically direct you to the appropriate resources online, hence the message in the View Online or Get It tab.

 Try an alternative search:

 If your search still does not match any resource in the library, place a document delivery request (staff , postgraduates and honours only).

 Please choose the RefMan RIS filter file if prompted during the direct export process.

 For more information please visit the EndNote Library guide.

 The connection file has changed because of the upgrade to the library management system.